smathy/good_sort/README.markdown

 =========

 Hate not having _the right way_&trade; to do column sorting in list (collection) views?
 Well, fear not my dear friend, for good_sort has arrived.

-Does Ajax for those with JS and regular links for those without.
+It does Ajax for those with JS and regular links for those without.

+It _just works_&trade; with `will_paginate`?

 Installation
 ------------